-After the chaos of war and the rule of the Habsburg family ended and their ownership of the island as well.
-After a couple of phases and owners, Lokrum came under the control of the local organisation Rezervat Lokrum which now manages and preserves it.
-It looks that this solution is allowed by the curse, as there were no more suspicious death connected with Lokrum in the past century.
+After the chaos of war, the rule of the Habsburg family ended and their ownership of the island as well.
+After a couple of phases and owners, Lokrum came under the control of the local organization Rezervat Lokrum which now manages and preserves it.
+It almost looks that this solution also soothed the curse, as there were no more suspicious death connected with Lokrum after that.

 The legend about Lokrum and Richard the Lionheart